-The River Speaks is a speculative curriculum for high schoolers, focused on a speculative future where rivers have recognized agency.
+The River Speaks: nonhuman in the classroomThe River Speaks is a curriculum for high schoolers, focused on a speculative future where rivers have recognised agency.

 William Randolph Hearst Scholarship for Parsons’ socially responsible art/design projects of the year, 2017 (Winner), Core77 design award 2018,

 Iron A Design Award 2019

 Driverless GovernanceWhat if governance becomes driverless?

 Recognitions: Design for Next conference(presented),